 And there are scores of devotees who, even without access to a festival, at least on this one day, forget lactose intolerance and go for the thickest, meltiest, gooest sandwiches they can get!

-Personally, I feel that nothing quite compares to a melty gooey grilled cheese. …except perhaps one served with a vanilla milkshake.
+Personally, I feel that nothing quite compares to a melty gooey grilled cheese. …except perhaps such a treat served with a vanilla milkshake.